 Welcome to Human Trafficking: Awareness and Reporting

 My name is Michael and I am your continuing education provider for this course.
-This course is approved by the NCBTMB for 3 hours of continuing education credit.
-It has also been approved for 1 hour of continuing education credit for Florida and meets their state requirement for Human Trafficking.
-We are in the process of submitting it to the Texas Department of Health and Human Services for Texas approval as well, but that is currently still pending.
+This course is approved by the NCBTMB for 3 hours of continuing education credit and meets the Florida state requirement for Human Trafficking.
+We are currently in the process of submitting this human trafficking training course for approval to the Texas Health and Human Services Commission.
+As of now, this approval is still pending.